Baboy PHPigs

 How Much Water Do Pigs Need Per Day in Hot Weather?

 Water is the most underestimated input in backyard pig farming.
-Farmers carefully calculate feed costs but then give their pigs water only twice a day from a bucket.
+Sus, farmers will carefully calculate feed costs down to the last peso but then give their pigs water twice a day from a bucket.

-A longitudinal study of Philippine smallholder farmers (Lee et al., 2005) identified inadequate water supply — particularly for lactating and gestating sows — as a key management constraint.
-Pigs that do not drink enough eat less, grow slower, and get sick more easily.
+That's a problem.
+Research on Philippine smallholder pig farms (Lee et al., 2005, Preventive Veterinary Medicine) found that inadequate water supply, particularly for lactating and gestating sows, was a key management constraint.
+Pigs that don't drink enough eat less, grow slower, and get sick more easily.

-The rule of thumb is simple: pigs drink roughly 10% of their body weight per day in water.
-In Philippine tropical heat (30–37°C during dry season), increase that by 30–50%.
+The basic rule: pigs drink roughly 10% of their body weight per day.
+In Philippine heat (30-37°C during dry season), add 30-50% on top of that.

 Weaned piglets5-10 kg1-2 L2-3 L